tulaneadam/setup-dev-env/readme.md

 setup-dev-env

 Sets up a development environment on Windows, Mac, and Linux platforms.
-Installs Node.js, Mongodb, Git, VSCode, and a package manager(chocolatey, brew, or synaptic).
+Installs Node.js, Mongodb, Git, VSCode, and a package manager(chocolatey, brew, or synaptic) on each platform the app is run on.

 A.  To install and run from zip/github repo on Linux/Mac:
 1. Download the setup-dev-env app to your desktop and unzip.